 My parents took great care of me.
 I couldn’t work in the end, and moved back in with my mum and dad for a couple of months to be cared for.
 I couldn’t function on my own, and I was scared of being alone.
 I didn’t know if the pain was gonna kill me.
 My mum made sure I ate, and she moved into another room so I didn’t have to sleep alone.

 It was my sister in the end who came up with the idea that I should be tested for food intolerances, and it was a lady called Tina Hamelten, a nutritionist from Yorktest Nordic, who stepped up and offered a complete stranger a free test.
-From there the pieces came together, and I was slowly but surely freed from my cage.
+From there on the pieces came together, and I was slowly but surely freed from my cage.

 I am sure my story is the same as yours in some way or another.
-Tell me about it if you want, I would have told you back then if I had the chance.
+Tell me about it if you want, I would have told you back then if I had been given the chance.

-When I got the diagnosis my fiancée said excitedly “this is your path, you will do great things with this!”
+When I got the diagnosis my then fiancée said excitedly “this is your path, you will do great things with this!”
 I was too tired to consider it then, but it makes sense now.
 I have to find a purpose in this chaos.
 I have to own it or it owns me.